dkumarkaran/Counter_Application/README.md

 <b>maven commands </b>:  mvn clean install tomcat7:run <br>

-this command will create an artifact and also deploy with tomcat, The pom.xml contains the tomcat plugins which is configured to port <b>9090</b>.<br>
+this command will create an artifact and also deploy with tomcat,<br> The pom.xml contains the tomcat plugins which is configured to port <b>9090</b>.<br>
 <b>
  http://PublicIP:9090/CounterWebApp/
 </b>